Mark1626/mark1626.github.com/_posts/2021-03-03-art-reverse-engineering-part-5.md

 The values `X = (i % f) * 0.9 + (b % 2) * 0.44 - 8;` and `Y = ((b - 4) * 3) / 4;` represent the center of the point from which do draw.
 These two are constant

-There is a neat little trick here
+There is a neat little trick here to get 2 PI

 ```js
 // 6 / 0.95 = 2 * Math.PI